 The Chesapeake Bay Cleanup Plan consists of five key elements that are designed to make concrete steps towards reducing pollution in the Bay:

-The Chesapeake Bay TMDL is the scientific estimate of the maximum amount of nutrient pollution the Bay can receive and still remain healthy and meet state water quality standards. geographically, the tmdl is broken down into multiple smaller tmdls by state, and then within states, by watersheds.
+The Chesapeake Bay TMDL is the scientific estimate of the maximum amount of nutrient pollution the Bay can receive and still remain healthy and meet state water quality standards.
+Geographically, the TMDL is broken down into multiple smaller TMDLs by state, and within states, by watersheds.

 Nutrient pollution from humans has caused great harm to the Chesapeake Bay.

 Maryland recognizes the problems faced by the Bay and has taken measures to clean up pollution and restore the Chesapeake.

 As part of their 2017 Midpoint Assessment (leaving MDE), the EPA expects all Bay states to have 60 percent of their 2025 restoration targets achieved for nitrogen, phosphorus, and sediment.

 Learn more about the Chesapeake Bay TMDL (leaving MDE).